TVR Chimaera: Model year changes

 The Chimaera was originally intended to replace the Griffith but sufficient demand for both of the models led TVR continuing them.
 In 1994, TVR introduced the Chimaera 500, a high performance derivative of the Chimaera.
 The BorgWarner T5 manual transmission replaced the Rover LT77 unit on the rest of the range.
 A new alternator, power steering and a single Vee belt were fitted to improve reliability.
 The 4.3 litre engine option was replaced by the 4.0 litre High Compression option.
 The Chimaera was mildly updated in 1996.
 Updates included a rear bumper shared with the Cerbera, push button doors with the buttons located under the wing mirrors, a boot lid shared with the Cerbera and the replacement of the front mesh grille with a horizontal bar.
 The GKN differential was also replaced by a BTR unit.

 A 4.5 litre model was added to the lineup in 1997.
-It was originally intended to be fitted with the AJP8 V8 engine but due to the engine not being ready on time, a bored version of the Rover V8 was used instead.
+It was originally intended to be fitted with the AJP8 V8 engine but due to the engine not being ready on time, a stroked version of the Rover V8 was used instead.
 In 1998, the rear light styling and the number plate mounting angle was updated while the base 4.0 litre model was discontinued.
 In 2001, the Chimaera was again facelifted and now featured the Griffith's headlights as well as seats from the Cerbera.
 The Chimaera was succeeded by the Tamora in 2002.